 Skip to content

-Meg Hobbins has more than 17 years of experience handling complex U.S. immigration and international human rights matters.
-She focuses her practice on challenging persecutory INTERPOL Red Notices and restoring U.S. travel privileges for individuals whose visas have been delayed, revoked, or denied.
+With more than 18 years of experience, Meg Hobbins is a seasoned immigration and international human rights attorney who focuses on resolving complex U.S. immigration issues and politically sensitive global matters.
+She is nationally recognized for her success in challenging INTERPOL Red Notices and restoring U.S. travel privileges for individuals whose visas have been delayed, revoked, or denied—often due to politically motivated allegations or erroneous derogatory information.

-Prior to private practice, Meg was a judicial law clerk and attorney advisor at the Houston, Baltimore, and York Immigration Courts, through the Department of Justice Attorney General’s Honors Program.
-Meg also served as a Peace Corps volunteer in West Africa and worked with the Refugee Advice and Casework Service in Sydney, Australia.
+Before entering private practice, Meg served as a judicial law clerk and attorney advisor with the U.S. Department of Justice through the Attorney General’s Honors Program, working at immigration courts in Maryland, Texas, and Pennsylvania.
+Her global perspective is further shaped by her service in the Peace Corps in West Africa and her legal work with the Refugee Advice and Casework Service in Sydney, Australia.

 Education